knowsuchagency/mpb-sentiment-analysis-example/README.md

-We see that overall, the overall sentiment is much more positive when we include a larger body of comments.
+We see that the overall sentiment is much more positive when we include a larger body of comments.

 ## In conclusion